 Try not to curse too much.
 The cell phone cameras are rolling.
 We live in about the only country on earth where perceptions of how a criminal is apprehended are more important than the crimes he clearly committed.

 A challenge is not a bluff.

 Avoid unrealistic ultimatums or count downs.
-Don’t tell an unarmed man “If you’re not gone in three seconds, I’m going to shoot you.”
+Don’t tell a man who is not visibly armed “If you’re not gone in three seconds, I’m going to shoot you.”
+It might show you his gun in two seconds.
 If he hesitates for 4 seconds and you still may not lawfully shoot him, he’ll have called your bluff, and you’ll lose all credibility.